 The penalties are the second aspect of the activation control, penalizing when the service is not delivered correctly.
-The goal of the penalty is to give a clear incentive to deliver the service as well as possible, without penalizing the market parties too severely.
+The goal of the penalty is to give a clear incentive to deliver the service as well as possible, without penalizing the VSP too severely.

-In the current situation the penalties for the voltage service and reactive power control is split up into two different categories.
-There is the penalty for the manual service and the penalty for the automatic service.
+In the current situation the penalties for the voltage service and reactive power control are split up into two different categories.
+There is the penalty for the manual control service type and the penalty for the automatic control service type.